 Frederica Academy is a premier Pre-Kindergarten through 12th grade college preparatory school on Saint Simons Island.
-It is the only NAIS School between Jacksonville and Savannah and it is accredited by the Southern Association of Colleges and Schools (SAIS) and the Secondary School Admissions Test Board.
+It is the only NAIS School between Jacksonville and Savannah and it is accredited by the Southern Association of Colleges and Schools (SAIS)/AdvancED.
 Our five decades have been founded on nurturing, enriching and preparing students for the grade levels that lie ahead and the life experiences that await.
 The bond that connects our caring faculty to students throughout their academic life adds profoundly to our students' preparedness.

 A focus on each student is the hallmark of the Frederica Academy experience.
 Our student-teacher ratio of 8:1 ensures a learning environment that maximizes individual needs and potential.
 Academic Centers for each division offer customized support in every grade.
 In shaping life-long learners, we combine traditional classroom settings with innovative teaching methods.